m1ndflay3r/lemon/README.md

 .
 <h4><i>Optional: AUR packages</i></h4>

-AUR package support exists, and can be enabled via the AURPACKAGELIST flag in lemon.conf. (enabled by default)
+AUR package support exists, and can be toggled via the AURPACKAGELIST flag in lemon.conf (enabled by default).

 To use this feature, create the file *aurpackagelist* in the same format as a regular packagelist (but using aur packages, obviously).